-For example, physical fatigue occurs after physical effort and is restored by rest.
-Psychological fatigue is seen in states of depression, is relatively constant over time and is not specifically improved by rest.
-Mental fatigue occurs after mental activity and is often restored by rest.
+- Psychological – seen in states of depression, is relatively constant over time and is not specifically improved by rest

 The full mechanism of fatigue is not fully understood yet but in an SCA survivor, the underlying cause can be for a number of reasons including the actual event, the lack of activity whilst in hospital, the effect of medications or as a result of a hypoxic brain injury.

 Fatigue can be described as primary – which relates to your condition i.e. hypoxic brain injury or secondary – which relates to other factors that are not necessarily related to your condition such as stress or worry (concerning work life, home life or relationships) and disrupted sleep patterns.

 Excessive tiredness is common to all severities of brain injury, including mild injuries.
 Tasks that we take for granted, such as getting dressed or walking around can require much more effort after brain injury.
 It is important to allow for rest periods at regular intervals during the day, and not to feel that everything has to be done at once.

 Symptoms may be prominent immediately after the event and often decline gradually, but mental fatigue can be long-lasting for some people.
 The degree of the fatigue and the time to restore the energy appears not to have any relation to the severity of the injury.
 Furthermore, the extent of the fatigue seems to be independent of which part of the brain is primarily affected.
 The person suffering from this kind of mental fatigue may experience rapid mental exhaustion after mental activity which is disproportionate to what is expected.